qwertologe/myradio/README.md

 The following are not realizeable for me.
 Feel free to participate!

-  * Volume control, timer, pause in the action bar
+  * Maybe volume control, timer in the action bar
   * Icons: hail.png sleet.png wind.png (maybe needed in the future)
   * Themes (change color, iconset) on the fly
   * Nice graphics from an artist :-)